avinashkarn/avikarn.com/_posts/MDS.md

 share-img: /image/mds/plotmds.png
 ---

-__Multidimensional Scaling (MDS)__ statistical method can be effectively used to elucidate hidden population structure, and more importantly, as a quality control analysis of your genetic data, which i believe is crucial step before proceeding to any further data analysis.
-In my own research at Cornell, I work with tonnes of genetic data that are genetrated from the grape breeding programs, and religiously use MDS method to identify any possible pollen contamination (selfed or out-crossess), and or mislabled samples.
-In this tutorial, I would like show how you can use this method in your own data analysis in `TASSEL` software and visualize in `R` software.
+__Multidimensional Scaling (MDS)__ statistical method can be effectively used to elucidate hidden population structure, and more importantly, as a quality control analysis tool while working with genetic data.
+I strongly encourage anyone to QC their data (phenotype or genotype data) before proceeding to any further analysis.
+In my own research, I work with plethora of genetic data genetrated from the grape breeding programs, and I use MDS religiously to identify any possible pollen contamination (selfed or out-crossess), and or mislabled samples, and further to use it as a population structure covariate in GLM and MLM models in GWAS.
+In this tutorial, one can use the you through how you can use this method in your own data analysis in `TASSEL` software and visualize in `R` software.
+For detail information on MDS, please read this article at this <a href="https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-9-179">link</a>

 <h3> What is MDS? </h3>
-It is also known as `prinicpal co-oridinate analysis (PCoA)`, and produces results that are very similar to `principal component analysis (PCA)` using `identity-by-state (IBS)` distance matrix of the samples included in the analysis.
+It is also known as `Prinicpal Co-ordinate Analysis (PCoA)`, and produces results that are very similar to `Principal Component Analysis (PCA)`.
+MD `Identity-By-State (IBS)` distance matrix of the samples included in the analysis.
+<iframe src="https://giphy.com/embed/ZEx6Jl0VnyX2TnYNxg" width="480" height="452" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/ZEx6Jl0VnyX2TnYNxg">via GIPHY</a></p>

 <center><img src="/image/ampseq/ampseq.png"></center>